ngblaylock/nathanblaylock.com/content/busy-bee-odd-jobs.md

 ---
 title: Busy Bee Odd Jobs
 icons:
-  - logos:adobe-illustrator
+  - Adobe Illustrator
-  - logos:eleventy
+  - Eleventy
-  - vscode-icons:file-type-nunjucks
+  - Nunjucks
-  - logos:bootstrap
+  - Bootstrap 4
-  - logos:sass
+  - Sass
-  - logos:firebase
+  - Firebase
-  - logos:github-icon
+  - GitHub
 ---

 When Wayne approached me about his Busy Bee Odd Jobs request, I was excited to take on a branding and website project for a budding small business.
 There were a few good things going for his business.
 First thing is that Wayne had a unique business name.
 Because of this, he didn’t have any issues getting a good website domain; busybeeoddjobs.com.
 Another thing he had going for him is that he started early in his business to get his branding in order, and he had a good vision for what he wanted his brand to be.
 First, Wayne needed was a logo.
 He sent over some clipart and put words around it.
 He had a general idea for what he wanted his brand to be but wasn’t able to execute it himself.
 I had drawn up a few sketches for a logo and really liked the end result.